jbhovell/movie-ratings/README.md

 #### Todo

+limit the words/chars in comments

+patron/subscriber don't see adverts, with more featuress

+free users see adverts to films, netflix, amazon prime videot etc

+SEO, register it on movie related websites.

 deploy to heroku and aws

 more tests

-aws gateway + lambda  for api??
+ec2 or aws gateway + lambda  for api??